AvinaashAnandK/concordiaNeurIPSFinalistSubmission/README.md

 **Refinement:** The core of this challenge lies not just in *inferring* information but in *prioritizing* what to infer given the resource constraints.
 The agent needs a strategy to determine which unknowns are most critical to resolve at each stage of the simulation.

-**Solution:** The agent employs a structured information framework (detailed below) to organize and prioritize information needs.
-It focuses on inferring information most relevant to the current situation and the agent's immediate goals, updating its beliefs iteratively.
+**Solution:** The agent employs a structured information framework to organize information into the following three blocks, which are updated based on new observations:

+*   **Scenario Understanding:** What is the world that I'm in?
+*   **Participant Understanding:** Who are the others in this world?
+*   **Self Understanding:** What are my goals & objectives in this world?

 ### 2. Resource Constraints (API Calls and Tokens)